Anglo-Ethiopian Treaty of 1897

-Ethiopia's legal claim to much of the Ogaden going into the 20th century rested on the treaty, which was rejected by the Somali Republic when it gained independence in 1960.
+Ethiopia's legal claim to the Ogaden going into the 20th century rested on the treaty, which was rejected by the Somali Republic when it gained independence in 1960.

 Background

 During the 1880s, the armies of Emperor Menelik II of Ethiopia began pushing into the Somali inhabited Ogaden region.
 This coincided with British, Italian and French colonial advances into the Somali inhabited lands of the Horn of Africa.
 The large scale importation of European arms to Menelik completely upset the balance of power between the Somalis and the Ethiopian Empire, as the colonial powers blocked Somalis from receiving firearms under the Brussels Act of 1890, which Ethiopia was a signatory to.
 In response to the threat of Menelik's expansions, many clans in what became the protectorate of British Somaliland accepted British protection.
 The agreements dictated the protection of Somali rights and the maintenance of independence.
 In exchange for commercial privileges for British merchants in Ethiopia and the neutrality of Menelik II in the Mahdist War, the British signed a major agreement ceding large parts of Somali lands to Ethiopia, despite being a legal breach of the legal obligation made by the protectorate.

 The treaty consisted of several articles, including: